"Sites of Memory"

 grades to learn about places that deserve to be remembered because they were the location of events in Holocaust or genocide history.
 This annual contest is generously funded by the Friends of Texas Holocaust and Genocide Commission 501(c)(3) non-profit organization.

 Choose a place/event in Holocaust or genocide history to research.
 This means that you should select an event that happened during the Holocaust or during the Armenian genocide, Cambodian genocide, Rwandan/Burundian genocide, Bosnian genocide, Darfur genocide, or Iraqi/Syrian genocide.
 We have provided a list of suggestions of places/events further down on this page, but you may choose a place/event that is not on the list.
 Then, create a memorial that you imagine could be placed at the chosen location to commemorate the event that happened there.
 (Note: be sure to create a memorial to a past event.
 In other words, your art should depict a memorial to what happened, and not what happened.)
 Because your memorial is for a contest, it is expected to be more detailed than the sample memorials that are provided above.

-The contest results will be announced on this page and featured on social media in April 2021 to commemorate Genocide Awareness and Prevention Month.
+The contest results will be announced on this page and featured on social media this spring.